chickentenderpubsub/clubpubdashboard/README.md

 This dashboard was developed as a personal side project to help visualize and track **Club Publix engagement** performance across Publix stores.
 It's designed for practical use at any level of store management—from **District Managers** seeking a high-level view to **Customer Service Managers** and **ACSMs** monitoring weekly performance.

 > 💡 **Note:** This dashboard is not an official Publix product.
-It is a personal project, built independently using data I manually compile from weekly performance emails sent to stores.
+It is a personal project, I've built independently.

-Each Monday, stores receive an email with engagement stats including:
-- **Engaged Transaction %** (percentage of transactions tied to a Club Publix member)
-- **Store Rank** within the district
-- **Quarter-to-Date %**

-I extract that information manually and enter it into a spreadsheet, which is then used to power the dashboard.

 ---